swaroop-sridhar/coreclr/Documentation/design-docs/single-file.md

 To any host (native binary) specified, the bundler tool will add:

 * A flag to identify that this is actually a bundle.
-* A manifest that declares the directory structure to create and files to extract/populate.
+* A manifest that declares the path (name/relative directory structure) and type (config/IL/native/other) of the embedded files.
 * The actual resources to be bundled.

 #### Repository

-The bundler tool will be implemented in the CoreCLR Repo within `coreclr/src/tools`

-* The tool is best situated close to the core-host, which is slated to move into the CoreCLR  repository.
-* This also facilitates using CoreCLR test assets.
+The bundler should ideally be located close to the host, since their implementation is closely related.
+This also facilitates any sharing of headers between the two.
+Therefore, the bundler will be implemented in the core-setup repo.

+The host-code is expected to move to the CoreCLR repo, at which point, the bundler should move with it.
+This will facilitate seamless use of CoreCLR test assets.

 ### dotnet CLI